 Drawing portraits is a tough art.
 That’s why you need a bit of guidance and today I am here exactly for this reason.
 We are going today to focus on drawing (and eventually painting) portraits from a picture.

 So we will learn how to grid the picture to sample proportions and how to scale the proportions to the final size we want to render the portrait.
-Finally we will venture briefly into a technique to digitally paint the portrait to render it up to a semi finished
+Finally, we will venture briefly into a technique to digitally paint the portrait to render it up to a semi-finished state.

 This is how the picture looks.